-TIMELINE-Israel's politics: what just happened, and what's next? | Politics
+TIMELINE-Israel's politics: What just happened, and what's next? | Politics

 - Israel

-Two rivals of Prime Minister Benjamin Netanyahu announced a partnership on Sunday that could remove Israel's longest-serving leader.
+Rivals of Prime Minister Benjamin Netanyahu pressed forward on Tuesday to seal a political pact that would unseat Israel's longest-serving leader.
 Here is a timeline of events that led to the emerging coalition deal between centrist Yair Lapid and the far-right Naftali Bennett, and what happens next.

 March 23, 2021 - Israel holds its fourth inconclusive election in two years.
 As in every previous vote, no party won a majority in the 120-seat parliament.
 Netanyahu's right-wing Likud emerges as the biggest party.
 Lapid's centrist Yesh Atid (There is a Future) comes second.
 Bennett's Yamina (Rightwards) party wins just six seats, but he emerges as kingmaker.